Squadrick/squadrick.github.io/_posts/2019-06-14-guarded-types-in-cpp.md

 __map[newX * MAX_MAP_DIM + newY] = 0; // might throw segfault if it overflows
 ```

-In the code snippet `check_under_over_flow` ensures that we don't access unsafe memory, but calling it after every check makes it tedious.
+`check_under_over_flow` ensures that we don't access unsafe memory, but calling it after every check makes it tedious.
 With the new `Guarded` type:

 ```c++
 Guarded<uint16_t, MAX_MAP_DIM> newX = b1.x1 + b2.x1;